 - Northern Illinois University’s College of Education

 Admitted students with the endorsement are automatically advanced as finalists to receive select scholarships and to participate in the college’s innovative Educate and Engage program.
-Download student fact sheet.
+Download the student fact sheet.

 - Golden Apple Scholars

 Applicants who have earned or are on track to earn the CCPE are automatically advanced to the final stage of the application process.
-Download student fact sheet.
+Download the student fact sheet.

 - Chicago State University

 Students who earn the CCPE in Education and apply for the Diverse Scholars in Education Scholarship or Call Me Mister Program are automatically advanced as finalists.
-Download student fact sheet.
+Download the student fact sheet.

 HB 2170, also known as the Education Omnibus bill, updated the Minority Teachers of Illinois Scholarship to offer funding to students graduating with any of the pathway endorsements (Article 120).
 CCPE earners are eligible to receive the scholarship as early as freshman year and for a longer period than traditional students, which can significantly reduce the total cost of college completion.